Andros is a unique island in the Cyclades

 Andros | The 4 central points of the island

 Chora | The capital of the island

-Chora, it’s the capital city of Andros and it is located in the northeastern part of the island.
+Chora, it’s the capital city of Andros.
+It is located in the northeastern part of the island.
 It is built on a small peninsula that seems to “cut” the sea in two.
 The peninsula from the main road that crosses the Chora leads to Afani Nafti Square and the sea.
 It ends up on the small island, on which is built the medieval Venetian castle, as well as the rocky island of the famous and unique Turlitis Lighthouse.
-Chora is surrounded by two sandy beaches, the main beach of the capital the Neimporio in the west and the Paraporti in the east … Read more
+Chora is surrounded by two sandy beaches.
+The main beach of the capital is the Neimporio in the west and the Paraporti in the east … Read more

 Gavrio | The gate of the island